rhys-newbury/sc2-experiments/README.md

 # sc2-experiments
 Repo contains ML experiments using [sc2-serializer](https://github.com/5had3z/sc2-serializer) datasets.
 Most experimental setups only take a few hours to run for convergence, and were trained on GTX 1080 or RTX 3090 depending on VRAM requirements for the model.
+Model weights, configuration and training logs from the reported experiments are provided on [Google Drive](https://drive.google.com/drive/u/1/folders/1zlDo88efK6rg-PYbslFTBF-H_TJvJ-Nr).
+However, some of the configurations are from an older version of the codebase so some of the keyword arguments have changed.

+## Basic Repo Usage

+### Training

+The [train.py](./forecasting/train.py) is the main entrypoint for training all the different task and model variations.
+Set the environemnt variable `DATAPATH` to point to where the datasets are located.
+This repo is compatible with `torchrun` for distributed data-parallel training.
+An example training (and evaluation) launch command is included in [launch.json](./.vscode/launch.json).

+### Evaluating

+Standard evaluation statistics generated during training must be gathered with `konduct-metadata reduce-all --workspace=$WORSPACE_HERE` before it can be displayed in `konduct-review`.
+Additional evaluation statistics are generated with [minimap_eval.py](./forecasting/minimap_eval.py) and [outcome_eval](./forecasting/outcome_eval.py).
+To view results and include the additional pages from this repo, use [review.py](./forecasting/review.py) .

 ## Outcome Forecasting